valdoin/Devblog/content/posts/hashing.md

 ## {{< theme_text_color >}}IV. conclusion.{{< /theme_text_color >}}

 {{< theme_text_color >}}Hashing{{< /theme_text_color >}} is one of the simplest but most effective ways to secure passwords.
-If you're building a website, never store passwords in plain text.
+If you're building a website, never store passwords as plain text.